HThanh-how/SmartHome-v222/README.md

-# Welcome to our UWC 2.0 project!
+# Welcome to our Smarthome 2.0 project!

 To install,